 Take extra caution with every step to not twist an ankle or slip.
 You will also see areas of housing construction in the process in some of your views.
 But for the most part, the rolling hillsides and landscape are quite breathtaking.

-The summit views are quite beautiful.
-As you reach the summit, however, there are large tower antennas and structures to pass.
+The summit views are quite beautiful, be aware as you reach the top, however, there are large tower antennas and structures to pass.
 This hike is great for weekend wandering and exploration.

 If you are always searching for adventure and activities to fill your weekend or if you have visitors in town; these hikes are fantastic to explore!
 They have an easy to moderate level rating, and the trails offer spectacular views and interesting landscapes!
 Go out and enjoy these 4 great local hiking trails in San Diego today!